 Most shops solder connections and wrap them in high-quality vinyl electrical tape or heat-shrink tubing to protect them.
 The wiring is carefully packed up and formed into a harness using zip ties or automotive-grade fabric and fleece tapes once the connections are complete.
 You should have your audio installation evaluated if it does not appear to have come straight from the manufacturer’s production line.

 Reliability and serviceability are two more crucial elements to consider when upgrading a motorbike sound system.
 If speakers must be screwed into mounting adapters, stainless-steel hardware should be used so that the fasteners do not rust.
 If you add speakers to a saddlebag, the system should have a service loop or electrical connector that allows you or your mechanic to remove the bag for repair without cutting or undoing any wiring.

 In the mobile electronics business, there are hundreds of brands to choose from.
-There are about a dozen of businesses that specialize in speaker systems for motorcycles.
+There are about a dozen of businesses that specialize in speaker systems for motorcycles, even some work with marine audio.
 When looking for speakers, you’ll want to choose something that not only sounds fantastic but also lasts a long time.
 Motorcycles are not the same as automobiles or vehicles.

 The speakers are immediately exposed to the sun’s strong UV rays and will dry out and break if they are not made of the proper materials.
 Look for speakers that can withstand water and UV exposure so you can be confident in your purchase.